 4 Benefits of Object Storage

-Unlike block or file storage systems, object storage can grow infinitely by adding storage resources, and distributing the storage pools across those resources (see our in-depth article on distributed storage).
+Unlike block or file storage systems, object storage can grow infinitely by adding storage resources, and distributing the storage pools across those resources.

 2. Easier search and analysis

 Because object storage is organized in one flat data layer, data can be retrieved much more quickly, and users can perform queries across very large volumes of data, supporting big data analytics scenarios.

 3. Cost reduction

 Object storage relies on commodity storage hardware, letting users add more inexpensive hardware units to the cluster to grow storage capacity.